fisodd/www-fisodd-com/content/code/b-side.rst

 B-side was also implemented to take advantage of Hugo's flexibility.
 For example, use of Hugo's page type variable allows for different layout options
-(e.g. one wide single column instead of the default main-plus-side column layout).
+(e.g. supporting a page type with one wide single column instead of the theme's default main-plus-side column layout).

 Finally, the underlying CSS was crafted to provide responsive display for all reStructuredText markup and directives,